You will find us at 2/486 Whitehorse Road, Surrey Hills.

 What to wear

-It’s important that you feel comfortable, so please wear loose pants or bring a pair of shorts to change into.
+It’s important that you feel comfortable, so please wear loose pants, active wear or bring a pair of shorts to change into.
 Depending on your treatment, you may need to undress to your underwear.
 We have gowns available for added comfort.

 Your initial consultation may last up to one hour.
 This will enable us to take your thorough history, examine and treat you.
-Follow-up treatments take approximately 30 minutes.
+Follow-up treatments for osteopathy take approximately 30 minutes and all other services are 45-50 mins.

 For the first visit, please arrive early, as you will need to fill out some paperwork.
 Under the law, we need to obtain your approval to treat you, so you will be asked to sign an ‘informed consent’ form.